PrayujaTeli/Blog/Git.md

 Rebasing doesn't work with pull requests, because you can't see what minor changes someone made.
 Rewriting of history is bad for teamwork!<br/>
 It requires more work when dealing with conflicts.
 Using rebase to keep your feature branch updated requires that you resolve similar conflicts again and again.
 While with merging, once you solve the conflicts, you're set.
 You have to resolve the conflict in the order they were created to continue the rebase.<br/>

 #### How to do it<br/>
 Rebase the feature branch onto the master branch using the following commands.<br/>
 $ git checkout feature<br/>
 $ git rebase master<br/>

+#### When to rebase?
+When to Merge?<br/>
+If the feature branch you are getting changes from is shared with other developers, rebasing is not recommended, because the rebasing process will create inconsistent repositories.<br/>
+For individuals, rebasing makes a lot of sense.<br/>
+If you want to see the history completely same as it happened, you should use merge.
+Merge preserves history whereas rebase rewrites it.<br/>